Conveyancing for Transfer of Equity

 For example, if your property is worth £250,000 and you have an outstanding mortgage of £100,000, you have £150,000 equity in the property.

-In these circumstances, the future owner will need to ensure that they have made suitable arrangements with the mortgage lender.
+In these circumstances, the future owner will need to ensure they have made suitable arrangements with the mortgage lender.
 Homeward Legal’s nationwide panel of conveyancing solicitors are experienced in working with owners and lenders to ensure this process runs smoothly.

 Transfer of equity matters are often accompanied by a remortgage.
 In these cases, Homeward Legal will treat the equity transfer and remortgage as one piece of work, aiming to complete this as soon as possible.

 The post-completion formalities with an equity transfer are similar to those carried out on a purchase.
 An SDLT Form (Stamp Duty Land Tax Return) may need to be completed (even if no stamp duty is due) and returned to HMRC within 30 days of completion.

-The next stage is to register all interests and charges over the property at the Land Registry, at which point the property is formally registered in the new parties' name(s).
+The next stage is to register all interests and charges over the property at the Land Registry, at which point the property is formally registered in the new party’s name(s).